 In this Self-portrait, Mueller depicted himself smoking a pipe, with a pentagram pendant on his neck.
-Camaro was fascinated with his teacher, like most of Mueller’s pupils, and probably he modeled the magician from his painting from 1983 precisely on Mueller.
+Camaro was fascinated with his teacher, like most of Mueller’s pupils, and he probably modeled the magician from his 1983 painting precisely on Mueller.
 The pentagram was not the only magic symbol that Mueller used, others often recurring in his work are masks.

-The 19th century saw a rise of many stereotypes and orientalisms in art.
+The 19th century saw a rise of many stereotypes and Orientalism in art.
 One of them was the fascination with the Romani people, which became reinforced by early photography.
-Photographers documented their life, yet more often these photos distorted or even debased Romani people’s lived realities rather than presenting them objectively.
-Others romanticized them instead.
+Photographers documented their life, yet more often these photos distorted or even debased Romani people’s lived realities rather than presenting them objectively, while others romanticized them instead.